Noise maker crafted out of toilet paper roll.

 A ball of twine rests between two brass plates held together by screws.

 Marcel Duchamp, With Hidden Noise (À bruit secret), 1916/1964.
-Ball of twine (containing unknown object), brass plates, screws, Edition: 7/8.
-Promised Gift of Barbara and Aaron Levine, Hirshhorn Museum and Sculpture Garden, Washington, DC; photo: Cathy Carver © Association Marcel Duchamp / ADAGP, Paris / Artists Rights Society (ARS), New York 2019
+Ball of twine (containing unknown object), brass plates, and screws.
+Edition: 7/8.
+Promised Gift of Barbara and Aaron Levine, Hirshhorn Museum and Sculpture Garden, Washington, DC.
+Photo: Cathy Carver. © Association Marcel Duchamp / ADAGP, Paris / Artists Rights Society (ARS), New York 2019

 LOOK CLOSELY

-Marcel Duchamp is known for changing the way we define art.
+Marcel Duchamp (1887–1968) is known for changing the way we define art.
 At a time when most artists were focused on making art that was beautiful, he created art that was based on ideas.
-One of Marcel’s most unusual ideas was to repurpose objects that already existed, such as hat racks and bicycle wheels, as artworks.
-Sometimes, he would reposition them or change them in some small way, but other times he simply declared them artworks.
+One of Duchamp’s most unusual ideas was to repurpose objects that already existed, such as hat racks and bicycle wheels, as artworks.
+Sometimes he would reposition them or change them in some small way, but other times he simply declared them artworks.

 Marcel Duchamp is famously known for saying, “It’s art if I say so.”